emariecovey/School_District_Analysis/README.md

 Some things did not change when the 9th grade Thomas High School scores were removed from the analysis:
  1. Thomas High School's standing compared to other schools did not change.
  2. Tables comparing scores and school spending, scores and school size, and scores and school type were not affected.
- 3. Scores by grade were not impacted, with the acception of the Thomas 9th grade scores being missing values.
+ 3. Scores by grade were not impacted, with the exception of the Thomas 9th grade scores being missing values.

 Some scores did change when 9th grade Thomas High School scores were removed from the analysis:
 1. Overall passing percentage at Thomas High School dropped from 90.95 to 90.63%